 I never saw myself as a mother.
 I don’t really ‘do’ nurturing – at least not of things that have a lot of needs and can’t be reasoned with.
-And yet here we are – by choice, and not by accident – and I find myself trying to figure out how to parent a preschooler.
+And yet here we are – by choice, and not by accident.

 I don’t have much in the way of parenting instinct but I make up for it with outstanding research skills.
 I realized that there are a ton of parenting books out there, many with tactics that might be useful but all coming from a different philosophical background that requires me to consider how the tactics might fit with my overall parenting strategy.
 And then there’s the scientific literature, which never seems to see the light of day unless it can be spun into a click bait-worthy headline, but which actually contains a lot of useful information if you have the time to see how it all fits together into the bigger picture.

 I realized I really enjoy the research process and figured I might as well organize my thoughts by getting a Master’s in Psychology with a focus on Child Development while I’m at it – and share all the stuff I’m learning with you, of course.

 After I finished the Psychology degree I got another Master’s in Education – at some point I may stop learning, but it certainly won’t be today:-)